systemsetup/myFreeBSD/FreeBSD00Install.markdown

 14. Skip the IPv6 configuration.
 15. In "Search" for Resolver Configuration enter hostname (eg. neuralgraphs).
 16. Region and Time Zone setup.
-17. In System Configuration, choose sshd, moused and ntpd. (don’t choose crash dump and cpu sync)
+17. In System Configuration, choose sshd, moused and ~ntpd~. (don’t choose crash dump and cpu sync)
 18. If you see another configuration (step after 17), just choose delete tmp directory option.
 Although it is encouraged to choose crash dumps (for debugging) I avoid it.
 18. If you see another configuration (step after 17), just choose delete tmp directory option.
 Although it is encouraged to choose crash dumps (for debugging) I avoid it.
 19. Now choose add user (one is enough if it is a personal computer).